 - Day and night video recording (night quality is a big variant)

 - MicroSD card storage.
 All worthy dashcams have this, but some come with larger cards and some come without.

 - GPS: This feature could be the tipping point if you use your captured video to resolve a dispute.
 GPS watermarks your video with geographical coordinates, and you'll also want to set the time via GPS (a few models don't do this).

 - Dual-channel support: This is what you'll need if you want to support front and rear cameras, but it'll involve more cabling (and cost more overall).
 Only a few models we've tested have it: Thinkware’s $280 X500 and $300 F770, but the rear camera for those units costs an additional $80.
 The Cobra CDR895D gets you into dual-channel video for a measly $200—rear camera included.
 That’s news.

 They record by day, they record by night

-Aside from rear-view and GPS, the most salient differences between the products are the interface/controls and “intelligent” features such as lane departure and collision warnings that you get with the Garmin Nuvicam LMTD and the Thinkware X500.
+Aside from rear-view and GPS, the most salient differences between the products are the interface controls and extra features, such as the lane departure and collision warnings that you get with some models.
 I tried them...and I turned them off.
 In practice, they simply told me I was changing lanes, in heavy traffic, or had just been cut off.
-Additionally, the collision warnings come too late to do anything but distract you at exactly the wrong time.
-The ThinkWare also features speed camera alerts, which tell you that you should drive the speed limit.
+Additionally, the collision warnings generally come too late to do anything but distract you at exactly the wrong time.

-I definitely had my favorites, but all the products will capture any metal-meets-metal incidents in your life.
-Although in the case of the Yada, only during the day.
+I definitely had my favorites, but all the products will capture any metal-on-metal incidents you're unlucky enough to experience.
+Although in the case of the Yada (one of our lowest-rated products), only during the day.

 This story, "Dash cam reviews: What you need to catch the maniacs and meteors of daily driving" was originally published by PCWorld.